 Lastly, no summary of the secret treasures of Barcelona would be complete without including something food related.
 This is where you’ll find Spain’s most highly renowned Michelin-starred chefs, Martin Berastegui, whose Catalan inspired cuisine has won accolades the world over.
 But do take a moment to check out the stunning venue as well – the incredible décor of the restaurant features mermaids, sharks and octopi, as well as a wonderful rendering of Hokusai’s famous Great Wave.

-Are you planning to visit Barcelona soon?
-Make sure you check out the best of the city and share your discoveries with us! 🇪🇸
+Make sure you check out the best of the city and share your discoveries with us!
+We think that there are uncountable Hidden Gems in Barcelona everywhere you go, so go explore!🇪🇸

 Have a great road trip!